wp-plugins/robots-meta/readme.txt

 * Prevent Yahoo! and Google from indexing your feeds by adding a meta tag to their head-section.
 * Prevent indexing of just your comment feeds.
 * Disable author and date-based archives.
-* Nofollow category listings on single pages and posts to prevent PageRank leakage.
-* Nofollow your login, register and admin links, because they really don't need PageRank.
+* Prevent attachment pages from ranking in the search results over your articles.
 * Enforce a trailing slash on archives.
 * Edit your .htaccess and your robots.txt from within WordPress.
 * Assign robots meta tags to individual posts & pages.
-* Verify your site with Google Webmaster Tools and Yahoo!
-Site Explorer.
+* Verify your site with Google Webmaster Tools, Yahoo!
+Site Explorer and Bing Webmaster Tools.
 * Add noarchive tags to your blog (Thanks to [Henryk Gerlach](http://blog.littleimpact.de/index.php/2008/07/03/noarchive-tag-for-robots-meta/)).

 More info: